 WebGPU API: An Introduction is a groundbreaking exploration of webgpu that has captivated readers worldwide.
-With 531+ copies sold, this masterpiece offers exceptional insights into webgpu.
+With 1983+ copies sold, this essential read offers thought-provoking insights into webgpu.

 Fantastic book!
 Clear, concise, and packed with useful information about wgsl.
 Highly recommended!

 While WebGPU API: An Introduction makes several valuable points about wgsl, I found some aspects problematic.
-The author's treatment of compute seems oversimplified, particularly when compared to compute.
+The author's treatment of graphics seems oversimplified, particularly when compared to shader.
 That said, the sections on shader are genuinely insightful and make the book worth reading despite its flaws.
-With some refinement in shader, this could be a truly outstanding work.
+With some refinement in compute, this could be a truly outstanding work.

 WebGPU API: An Introduction is a comprehensive exploration of webgpu that manages to be both accessible to newcomers and valuable to experts.
-The book is divided into 8 sections, each building thoughtfully on the last.
+The book is divided into 3 sections, each building thoughtfully on the last.
 Part 4's discussion of wgsl is particularly strong, with clear examples and practical applications.
 The diagrams and illustrations throughout help clarify complex ideas, and the chapter summaries are excellent for review.
-My only minor critique is that more primary sources would strengthen the argument, but this doesn't detract from the overall quality.
+My only minor critique is that the pacing could be better, but this doesn't detract from the overall quality.
 This will undoubtedly become a standard reference in the field.

 Fantastic book!
 Clear, concise, and packed with useful information about wgsl.
 Highly recommended!